yonghyunk1m/gclef-cmu.github.io/apply/index.md

 ## Other applicants

 For non-PhD applicants (postdoc, CMU masters / undergrad, visitors), please apply using [this form](https://docs.google.com/forms/d/1DI4dAG_zp6HmbJx_0rxqWJYU3XEIzGUQTXXJNcuZiKc/edit).
-For CMU students, I typically only work with students who have taken and done well in my _Intro to Computer Music_ course (15322 for undergrads, 15622 for grads), though there are occasional exceptions to this.
+For CMU students, I typically only work with students who have taken and done well in my _Intro to Computer Music_ course (15322 for undergrads, 15622 for grads) or my graduate music AI seminar (15798), though there are occasional exceptions to this.

 ## Research interests